clia/march/README.md

 # March
 A Rust library for PostgreSQL In-Database CRUD.
-This assumes usage of PostgreSQL as an `Object Database`.
+This crate assumes the usage of PostgreSQL as an `Object Database`.

 ## Examples